tsmango/tsmango.github.com/_posts/2014-02-21-how-i-keep-limited-run-running.markdown

 title: "How I Keep Limited Run Running"
 ---

 *A little less than three years ago, I wrote a post that talked about how I kept our web services running, while being the only developer and operations person in our company.
-I think that this subject is so important, it deserves an update.*
+Since then, the amount of traffic we handle has increased more than 3000%, our revenue has grown over 5000%, and this topic is more important than ever.*

+*And yes, I'm still our only developer and operations person.*

-### Background
+## Background

 I'm Tom, and I'm half of [Limited Run](http://limitedrun.com), [Card Included](http://cardincluded.com), and a few other things.
 I also organize most of the [Rails Rumble](http://railsrumble.com), but that's a seasonal thing.